zoltanctoth/ceu-cloud-class/serverless.md

 Web scraping is a technique for converting the data present in unstructured format (HTML tags) over the web to the structured format which can easily be accessed and used.

 #### How to Scrape?
-**There are several ways of scraping data from the web.
+**There are several ways for scraping data from the web.
 Some of the popular ways are:**

 - Human Copy-Paste: This is a slow and efficient way of scraping data from the web.
 This involves humans themselves analyzing and copying the data to local storage.